ansible-community/pytest-molecule/README.rst

 when molecule drivers are not loading.
 Current default is ``None`` but you can choose marks like ``skip`` or ``xfail``.

+The plugin adds ``--skip-no-git-change`` option which an be used to skip tests on unchanged roles according to ``git diff`` result and thus can only be used only when running pytest inside a git repository.
+It takes one argument and old refspec used as a reference.
+For instance calling:
+``pytest --skip-no-git-change HEAD^`` will result in molecule of roles that weren't changed in the last commit being skipped.

 Using xfail and skip markers
 ----------------------------